Corn Snake Care Guide

 LIFE EXPECTANCY: On average captive corn snakes can live for 10-15 years

-Corn snakes are a North American species that is found throughout the southeastern and central U.S.
+Corns are a North American species of snake found throughout the southeastern and central U.S.

 Corn snakes get their name because of the species presence around and near stores of grain, where they prey on mice and rats that feed on corn.